Verifying the Union of Manifolds Hypothesis for Image Data: The union of manifolds hypothesis

 \textbf{Proposition 1}: Let $\mathcal{Z}$ and $\mathcal{X}$ be topological spaces and $G:\mathcal{Z} \rightarrow \mathcal{X}$ be continuous.
 Considering $\mathcal{Z}$ and $\mathcal{X}$ as measurable spaces with their respective Borel $\sigma$-algebras, let $\P_Z$ be a probability measure on $\mathcal{Z}$ such that $supp(\P_Z)$ is connected and $\P_Z(supp(\P_Z))=1$.\footnote{The condition $\P_Z(supp(\P_Z))=1$ is highly technical and holds in all settings of practical interest, but can be violated in contrived counterexamples.
 See Appendix \ref{app:proof} for a discussion.} Then $supp(G_\# \P_Z)$ is connected.

-\textbf{Proof sketch}: We begin by pointing out that from the formal definition of support, $supp(G_\# \P_Z)$ need not be equal to $G(supp(\P_Z))$.
-In other words, the proof does not immediately follow from the fact that continuous functions map connected sets to connected sets.
-In our proof we first show that $supp(G_\# \P_Z) = cl(G(supp(\P_Z)))$, where $cl(\cdot)$ denotes closure in $\mathcal{X}$, and the result follows from the closure of connected sets being connected.
-The formal proof along with the definition of support is included in Appendix \ref{app:proof}.
+\textbf{Proof sketch}: From the formal definition of support, $supp(G_\# \P_Z)$ need not be equal to $G(supp(\P_Z))$, so the proof does not immediately follow from the fact that continuous functions map connected sets to connected sets.
+We show that $supp(G_\# \P_Z) = cl(G(supp(\P_Z)))$, and the result follows from the closure of connected sets being connected.
+See Appendix \ref{app:proof} for the formal proof.

-The implication of Proposition 1 is simple: if the support of the data is not connected (i.e.\ has multiple connected components), then pushforward models are insufficient to properly model the data.
+The implication of Proposition 1 is simple: if the support of the data is not connected (i.e.\ has multiple connected components), then pushforward models are insufficient to properly model the data, since in practice $supp(\P_Z)$ is always connected.
 Intuitively, this result rules out the possibility of $G_\# \P_Z$ assigning $0$ probability to regions of $G(supp(\P_Z))$ which connect different disconnected components of the data support $supp(\P^*)$, as illustrated in \autoref{fig:supp}.
-We highlight two related concurrent works: \citet{salmona2022can} show that pushforward models cannot recover multimodal distributions without exploding Lipschitz constants, and \citet{ross2022neural} argue that pushforward models cannot learn manifolds with complicated topological structures.
-The former is highly theoretical and proposes no empirical methodology, while the latter's method could be easily incorporated into our clustered DGMs framework, which we will describe in the next section.

-Note that Proposition 1 is orthogonal to the union of manifolds hypothesis, as it is a statement about the connected components of the data support, not about their intrinsic dimension.
-In other words, this insufficiency of pushforward models is also an issue under the (standard) manifold hypothesis, as a single manifold can have several connected components.
-Nonetheless, properly accounting for the union of manifolds hypothesis requires being able to model its multiple connected components.
-In the next section we show how to enable pushforward models to handle multiple connected components of varying intrinsic dimensions.
+We highlight that topological limitations of pushforward models have been studied before \citep{cornish2020relaxing, salmona2022can, ross2022neural}, although to the best of our knowledge not to the generality of Proposition 1.
+Indeed, there are many methods aiming to better model disconnected supports with pushforward models \citep{arora2017generalization, banijamali2017generative, locatello2018competitive, khayatkhoei2018disconnected, dinh2019rad, tanielian2020learning, luzi2020ensembles, pires2020variational, duan2021transport, ye2021lifelong}. \autoref{fig:toy_dataset_samples}, which we will use as a running example throughout this section, further visualizes this result, with the first panel showing a synthetic dataset obeying the union of manifolds hypothesis (two connected components of respective intrinsic dimensions $1$ and $2$), along with a Gaussian VAE trained on this dataset on the second panel.
+The VAE fails to recover a disconnected support, further confirming this limitation of pushforward models.
+We include all experimental details pertaining to this section in Appendix \ref{app:verifying_1}.